Alexoat76/holbertonschool-interview/README.md

 # Backend-Python
 <div style="text-align: justify">

 Thank you for visiting this repository which contain exercises in Python language for the Interview Preparation.
-This is a part of ***`Back-End Specialization`*** curriculum at at `Holberton School`.
+This is a part of ***`Back-End Specialization`*** curriculum at `Holberton School`.

 <p align="center">
   <img width="350"